 The final step is to allocate your budget based on the results of your tests.
 Find the network(s) that is/are best for your content and drive most of your dollars to them.
 However — and I cannot emphasize this enough — this is not a set-and-forget scenario.
 You have to keep an eye on performance and results because the content landscape is dynamic and things can change at any moment.
 Always be monitoring and testing to make sure you’re meeting your goals as efficiently as possible.

 And that, young padawan, is how you use flexible budgets to spend your promotion dollars as efficiently as possible to meet your goals.
 Sound complicated?
 It is, but I believe in you.

 About Adam Orshan

-Adam is a Content Analyst at SimpleReach and tends to make somewhat obscure references.View all posts by Adam Orshan »
+Adam is a mild-mannered Product Marketing Manager at SimpleReach that tends to make somewhat obscure references.View all posts by Adam Orshan »